openedx/frontend-template-application/README.rst

   ``git clone https://github.com/edx/frontend-template-application.git``

-2. Ensure to use correct node/npm versions:
+2. Use node v12.x.

-   Min required is 12.x.
-Best is to use ``nvm use`` at this step, since there is a .nvmrc file at root that indicates the node version. nvm will ask to install if you don't have that version.
+   The micro-frontend build scripts support node 12.
+Using other major versions of node _may_ work, but is unsupported.
+For convenience, this repository includes an .nvmrc file to help in setting the correct node version via `nvm <https://github.com/nvm-sh/nvm>`_.

 3. Install npm dependencies: